fannyestrom/notes-fannyestrom/README.md

 - TinyMCE

 ## Instructions
 To start the server use *npm start*.
 To start and run the project right-click inside the index.html file located within the "frontend" folder and choose *"Open with Live server"*.
+An exported SQL file of the Notes data base has been added to the "database" folder.